DUNE-DAQ/appfwk/docs/README.md

     m_required_input_queue_ptr.reset(new dunedaq::appfwk::DAQSource<MyType_t>(qi["name_of_required_input_queue"].inst));
 }
 ```
 In the code above, the call to `queue_index`, defined in [`DAQModuleHelper.cpp`](https://github.com/DUNE-DAQ/appfwk/blob/develop/src/DAQModuleHelper.cpp), returns a map which connects the names of queues with structs which reference the queues.
 It will throw an exception if any provided names don't appear - so in this case, if `name_of_required_input_queue` isn't found in `init_data`, an exception will be thrown.
-If that doesn't happen, then `m_required_input_queue_ptr`, which here is an `std::unique` to a `DAQSource` of `MyType_t`s, gets pointed to a newly-allocated `DAQSource`.
+If the name is found, then `m_required_input_queue_ptr`, which here is an `std::unique` to a `DAQSource` of `MyType_t`s, gets pointed to a newly-allocated `DAQSource`.
 When the DAQ enters the running state, we could have `MyDaqModule` pop elements of `MyType_t` off of the queue pointed to by `m_required_input_queue_ptr` for processing.

-For a JSON file which (among other things) defines queues, see [this example](https://github.com/DUNE-DAQ/flxlibs/blob/15e256c0df102b1fc93802e9ed79a7cfd8c0ea4a/test/felix_wib2_readout.json), where the two main things to define for a queue are (1) its capacity (the maximum number of elements it can hold) and (2) its implementation.
+For a JSON file which (among other things) defines queues, see [this example](https://github.com/DUNE-DAQ/flxlibs/blob/15e256c0df102b1fc93802e9ed79a7cfd8c0ea4a/test/felix_wib2_readout.json), where the two main things defined in the JSON for a queue are (1) its capacity (the maximum number of elements it can hold) and (2) the kind of queue it is.
 The two primary queue options for DAQ running are "FollySPSCQueue" (Single Producer Single Consumer) and "FollyMPMCQueue" (Multiple Producer Multiple Consumer), both implemented originally for Facebook but found useful for DUNE.

 ### The `do_conf` function